NextWordDev/chatgpt-plugins/README.md

    - "What is the current price of Apple stock?"
    - "What is the current price of Bitcoin in USD?"

-### Usage

-Here are some example queries you can use with this plugin:

-- "Where is Tesla trading at?"
-- "What is the current price of ETH/USD?"
-- "How much is Amazon stock worth right now?"

 ### Contributing

 We welcome contributions to this plugin!
 If you have any ideas for improvements or new features, please feel free to open an issue or submit a pull request.